 Welcome to the Anjo Catholic Church.

 Because the parish is very close to the railway station and has parking for more than 40 cars, it has become a meeting place for Catholics from different parts of the world that live and work in nearby places.
-They can attend Mass in their native language as well as take part in meetings, lectures and occasions of various kind.
+They can attend Mass in their native language as well as take part in meetings, lectures, and occasions of various kinds.

 Since 1989 over 1,200 people have been baptized here.
 Among them were about 300 Japanese, 750 Brazilians, 80 Filipinos, 30 Peruvians as well as representatives of many other nationalities.
 Currently, more than 500 people belong to our parish, with over 200 non-Japanese residents regularly attending Mass and taking part in the life of our parish community.